pingcap/docs/tidb-resource-control.md

 A runaway query is a query that takes excessive time or resources than expected.

 - Starting from v7.2.0, the resource control feature introduces the management of runaway queries.
 You can set criteria for a resource group to identify runaway queries and automatically take actions to prevent them from exhausting resources and affecting other queries.
 You can manage runaway queries for a resource group by including the `QUERY_LIMIT` field in [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md) or [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md).
 - Starting from v7.3.0, the resource control feature introduces manual management of runaway watches, enabling quick identification of runaway queries for a given SQL statement or Digest.
-You can execute the statement [`QUERY WATCH`](/sql-statements/sql-statement-query-watch.md) to manually manage the runaway queries identification list in the resource group.
+You can execute the statement [`QUERY WATCH`](/sql-statements/sql-statement-query-watch.md) to manually manage the runaway queries watch list in the resource group.

 #### `QUERY_LIMIT` parameters